Behind My Alamy Sales – September 2025

 I also submitted plenty of images in various angle, elevation, lighting and moment of Jewel Changi Airport back in April 2019, when it first opened its doors.
 It was a huge draw then, with locals flocking to see the magnificent indoor waterfall.
 Sold to France for editorial usage.

 For another submission, I used a tilt-shift lens to capture the vast three-storey Nike interior shop.
-First time selling it as I took plenty of images after the opening, but mentioned earlier sneakers market was already over.
+First time selling it as I took plenty of images after the opening, but mentioned earlier reselling of sneakers market was already over.
 Sold to Brazil for editorial usage.

 Lastly, I photographed an old-school public telephone found under an old HDB block.
-That one was trickier to shoot—the lighting was low, and I only got a long lens with me.
+That one was trickier to shoot—the lighting was low, and I only carried a long lens with me.
 Sold to United Kingdom for editorial usage.

-What I Learned From Alamy Sales in September
+What I learned from Alamy sales in September

 But that doesn’t mean I’m at a disadvantage.
 Take Labubu for example—it was trending in another market but never came close to the top 500 search terms on Alamy.
 Still, my photos of it sold well.
 I also know contributors who consistently sell huge volumes of images that don’t appear anywhere near the top 1000 search terms.